giovaz94/isee-project-2023-2024/docs/report.md

 ### Agents design

-The simulation is composed of a moltitude of `Blob` agents, each one simulating the behavior of a blob creature in the simulation world environment depending on its personality.
+The simulation is composed of a multitude of `Blob` agents, each one simulating the behavior of a blob creature in the simulation world environment depending on its personality.

 In the following sections are described the behaviors of the agents in terms of their beliefs, desires and intentions (BDI) and the actions they can perform on the environment, affecting the world state.